-New preprint out: Germany’s current COVID-19 crisis is mainly driven by the unvaccinated
+New paper out: Germany’s fourth COVID-19 wave was mainly driven by the unvaccinated

 In this paper we use a recently developed approach (the contribution matrix method) in combination with epidemiological data to estimate the contribution of vaccinated and unvaccinated populations to the current COVID-19 effective reproduction number R in Germany.
 We find that a substantial fraction of reproduction is caused by unvaccinated individuals.